U22099/Zephyr/documentation.md

 Status Updates:  Share text-based status updates with your contacts.
 AI-Powered Features: Zephyr integrates AI capabilities for enhanced communication and user experience.
 Customization:  Users can personalize their chat interface with themes, colors, and settings.

+Challenges I faced while building Zephyr: I use phone to code because I don’t have access to a good laptop.
+And the tech stack was Nextjs so I can’t test or preview the project.I’d have to deploy after making changes to view and make corrections.
+I later finished it in a month